puppetlabs/puppet-specifications/file_paths.md

 installation path defaults to `C:\Program Files (x86)\Puppet Labs`.
 The examples below assume 2008/2012 and puppet-agent (64-bit).

-The package will create two services `puppet` and `mcollective` running as `LocalSystem` by default.
+The package will create the following services `puppet`, `mcollective`, and `pxp-agent`, all running as `LocalSystem` by default.
 It will not create a `puppet` user or group.

     Path                                      Setting                        3.x
     C:\ProgramData                                                           n/a